 Expert Witness Services

-Emma Gaudern and Jemma Morland are often instructed by lawyers acting on behalf of both claimants and defendants to provide an expert witness statement, in both personal injury and medical negligence cases, detailing the costs of a professional deputy to act throughout the lifetime of the claimant.
+Emma Gaudern and Jemma Morland are nationally recognised and instructed in both claimant and defendant cases.
+They provide expert witness statements, in both personal injury and medical negligence cases, detailing the costs of a professional deputy to act throughout the lifetime of the claimant.

 It has become increasingly necessary for consideration to be given to potential costs in the Court of Protection arising out of health and welfare matters.
 Eilish Ferry-Kennington holds Law Society Accreditations in Mental Capacity (Welfare) and Mental Health.
 She is experienced in Court of Protection health and welfare matters and has provided expert witness statements in relation to likely future costings in the Court of Protection.
 Eilish can report on where costs are likely to be incurred and what could be considered a reasonable amount to recover.